cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 When using the Cobalt UI, you may encounter a variety of different users, in the following
 categories:

-- Organization Roles: If you're a Cobalt customer, you may be an `Org Owner`, `Org Member`, or a `PT Team Member`.
+- Organization Roles: If you're a Cobalt customer, you may be an _Org Owner_, _Org Member_, or a _PT Team Member_.
-- Pentester Roles: If you're a Cobalt pentester, you may be a `PT Pentester` or a `PT Lead`.
+- Pentester Roles: If you're a Cobalt pentester, you may be a _PT Pentester_ or a _PT Lead_.

-Select Cobalt employees may be assigned as administrators, as `Cobalt Staff`.
+Select Cobalt employees may be assigned as administrators, as _Cobalt Staff_.

 ### Org Member

-An `Org Member` is a user of the Cobalt App who can create an [asset](#asset) or a [pentest](#pentest).
+An _Org Member_ is a user of the Cobalt App who can create an [asset](#asset) or a [pentest](#pentest).
 That user can also see the pentesters who are working on their asset.
 If allowed by their {{% ptaas-tier %}}, they can also manage integration with Jira and GitHub.

 ### Org Owner

-An `Org Owner` can also add/remove the users of their choice, by their email addresses, as `Org Owner` or `Org Member`.
+An _Org Owner_ can also add/remove the users of their choice, by their email addresses, as _Org Owner_ or _Org Member_.
 They can also manage the [Org Members](#org-member) assigned to a specific pentest.
 If allowed by their {{% ptaas-tier %}}, they can also manage [SAML](#security-assertion-markup-language) settings for the users in their organization.

 ### PT Team Member

-A `PT Team Member` is a customer representative during a pentest.
+A _PT Team Member_ is a customer representative during a pentest.
 That user can review and respond to each [finding](#finding) identified by a Cobalt pentester.

 ### PT Lead

-A `PT Lead` is a Cobalt pentester who leads other Cobalt pentesters in their efforts to test an asset.
-When applicable, the `PT Lead` also drafts the [pentest report](#pentest-report).
+A _PT Lead_ is a Cobalt pentester who leads other Cobalt pentesters in their efforts to test an asset.
+When applicable, the _PT Lead_ also drafts the [pentest report](#pentest-report).

 ### PT Pentester

-A `PT Pentester` is a Cobalt pentester whose testing a specific asset.
+A _PT Pentester_ is a Cobalt pentester whose working with a _PT Lead_ to test a specific asset.

 ### Cobalt Staff